Manuel Enrique Araujo: Reforms and public works

 Araujo was afraid that Guatemalan president Manuel Estrada Cabrera and allied Salvadoran exiles would seek to overthrow him and he thus sought to retain high popular support within El Salvador to dissuade a potential for a coup d'état.
 He sought to present himself as a populist and made frequent visits to schools, prisons, and hospitals across the country.
 Like Araujo's predecessors, he was a pragmatic liberal, but he also received some support from the country's idealist liberals due to his reputation for respecting freedoms.
 Araujo was also a reformist, seeking to implement several labor reforms during his presidency.

 Araujo passed the Work Accidents Law which mandated that the state and employers would share responsibility in compensating workers who were disabled in work accidents, or their families if the worker was killed, however, the law did not apply to rural laborers.
 Araujo restructured the country's tax system to be able to directly tax capital or property and abolished imprisonment for failing to repay debt.
 In an interview with Diario del Salvadors Alberto Masferrer titled "The New Ideas in the Government" ("Las Nuevas Ideas en el Gobierno"), Araujo stated that he also planned to implement an agrarian reform, establish free medical centers in rural areas, and establish mounts of piety to lend money at low interest rates, however, these reforms were never implemented.

 In 1911, Araujo began construction of the National Theater in San Salvador.
 In commemoration of the 100-year anniversary of the 1811 Independence Movement, Araujo inaugurated the Monument to the Heroes of 1811 in the Libertad Plaza.
-The current national flag and coat of arms were adopted in 1912 during Araujo's presidency.
+Designs similar to the current national flag and coat of arms were adopted in 1912 during Araujo's presidency.

 Prior to Araujo's presidency, the Salvadoran Army was responsible for law enforcement, and he sought to relieve the army of this responsibility.
 In June 1912, Araujo established the National Guard — a military-operated rural police force — and the rural patrols — paramilitary groups of peasants who were retired conscripts.
 Araujo's government used both the National Guard and the rural patrols to repress peasants who criticized the government, acquire intelligence on the affairs of rural El Salvador, and defend the interest of powerful landowners who supported the government politically and economically.
 The National Guard was modeled off the Spanish Civil Guard.
 Although Araujo wanted to make the National Guard separate from the army, a 1914 presidential decree declared it to be "an integral part of the army, on active service".
 The Salvadoran government continued to utilize the National Guard as an instrument of repression until the unit was abolished and merged into the National Civil Police in 1992.
 In addition to establishing the National Guard, Araujo, with the advice of Spanish military officers, also reformed the army's command structure by establishing a general staff.